 What does that sound like to you?

-Well apprehensive sounds like petrified to me frankly um I I could not agree more with your characterization of this whole new chapter here.
+I could not agree more with your characterization of this whole new chapter here.

-Call all bets off because the can of worms has been open now with this or business that's look you you already proved all that you needed to prove with the Comey, the Strook uh the Rosenstein all of the misconduct that's gone on but this is this is beyond the pale.
+Look, you already proved all that you needed to prove with the Comey, the Struck, the Rosenstein, all of the misconduct that's gone on.

 I don't think you have any sense yet of how big this could be.

-And now you know if there are any question remaining why these documents have been withheld.
+And now you know, if there are any question remaining why these documents have been withheld.

-I think what we're gonna discover we still have to get the unredacted Pfizer applications, and I think we're gonna find, as we have already learned, but now we'll have the proof of it, that it relied heavy heavily on this unverified salacious dossier that Hillary paid for with Russian sources,
+I think what we're going to discover, we still have to get the unredacted FISA applications, and I think we're going to find, as we have already learned, but now we'll have the proof of it, that it relied heavily on this unverified, salacious dossier that Hillary paid for with Russian sources, that they basically recycled the same information to the court vis-a-vis Michael Isakoff, and that they probably defended Christopher Steele's character,

 They knew Hillary paid for it.

-But you know, in one case case, I'm just reading one of them right here, uh, he's talking about how Christopher Steele is worried about Comey and Comey testifying before Congress.
+He's talking about how Christopher Steele is worried about Comey and Comey testifying before Congress.

-What is this line mean?
+What does this line mean?

 What did this sentence mean?

-What is this even say?
+What does this even say?

 Also, Brennan loses his security clearance.